Zsazsa Zaturnnah: Animated film

-A teaser for an animated Zsa Zsa Zaturnnah was posted at Facebook in June 2019 by Rocketship Studio, the same animation production company that made Saving Sally.
+A teaser for an animated Zsa Zsa Zaturnnah was posted at Facebook in June 2019 by Rocketsheep Studio, the same animation production company that made Saving Sally.
 Zaturnnah creator himself, Vergara, penned the screenplay and he wrote a fresh script to fit the story in an animated feature.
 Vergara wanted a television series for the character but when he was approached by Avid Liongoren of Rocketsheep to do a new full-length film, he accepted it, although, he was initially hesitant in doing another film for Zsazsa Zaturnnah.
 It was supposed to be a live-action film but they settled with a full animated film.

 Live Stream

 In 2020, the Cultural Center of the Philippines streamed the 2011 archival recording of Ze Muzikal on YouTube.
 The 2011 archival recording from the CCP Cultural Content Archives stars Eula Valdez as Zsazsa Zaturnnah, with Tuxqs Rutaquio as Ada, Nar Cabico as Didi, Red Anderson as Dodong, and Kalila Aguilos as Queen Femina Suarestella Baroux.